wargrey/graphics/DigiGnome/README.md

 >           - 💚 4 - digivice action --unknown [a kind of mistyped
 option]
 >       + 📑Remove Demo Sources
->         - 💚 1 - <action>s directory should be deleted recursively!
+>         - 💚 1 - digivice should be deleted!
->         - 💚 2 - /DigiGnome/digivice should be deleted if empty!
+>         - 💚 2 - actions directory should be deleted recursively!
->         - 💚 1 - <digivice> should be deleted!
+>         - 💚 3 - /DigiGnome/digivice should be deleted if empty!
 >
-> 📌30 examples, 0 failures, 0 errors, 100.00% Okay.
+> 📌32 examples, 0 failures, 0 errors, 100.00% Okay.
 >
 > [🐈<sub>🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾🐾</sub>](http://digignome.gyoudmon.org)